 Chapter 5 - Instruction Set Summary.
-Lists all IA-32 architecture instructions, divided into technology groups.
+Lists all Intel 64 and IA-32 instructions, divided into technology groups.

 Chapter 6 - Procedure Calls, Interrupts, and Exceptions.
 Describes the procedure stack and mechanisms provided for making procedure calls and for servicing interrupts and exceptions.